The five nouns

 commands need this; workspace create/init and the topic commands do not.Node

 A node is a unit of computation: it reads inputs, does work each time it fires, and writes outputs.
-You define one as a Rust struct annotated with#[cerulion_node], with an adjacent impl block carrying a tick() method
+You define one as a Rust struct annotated with#[cerulion_node], paired with an adjacent impl block whose tick() method

 #[input(...)] fields are subscriptions,